seansolari/expam/docs/source/quickstart.rst

             <a class="reference internal" href="https://drive.google.com/file/d/1hTOndUelxf1cEEW8EIRYZrdxaHKez9qz/view?usp=sharing" target="_blank">Fasta reads (432 Kb)</a>
          </p>

 * Unzip these metagenomic reads into a new folder, which we will call :code:`reads`.
-Assuming you have downloaded and moved the above reads into your home directory, run
+Assuming you have downloaded and moved the above reads into your home directory :code:`~`, run

 .. code-block::